 The Communications Layer must monitor this mailbox, and possibly re-present the message when connection is re-established.

 2.9.
 Alarm Messages

 The Server Layer continuously monitors the Wide-area Network Layer.
 Whenever a connection with a remote partner changes, a message is deposited in the Alarm mailbox.

-Table 29 - Alarm codes for CMS Alarm Mailbox
+Table 29: Alarm codes for CMS Alarm Mailbox

-Table 30 - CMS Alarm Codes

-Alarm Meaning

-IC Input channel connected

-OC Output channel connected

-ID Input channel disconnected

-OD Output channel disconnected

-NX Network Partner Exited

-Table 31 - Alarm codes for the MMS Alarm Mailbox